 CNC makes an enormous difference – and it is worth considering this as a factor when selecting a fabricator.
 Don't be afraid to ask questions about fabrication – it is too late to ask after the countertops are installed and you've compared to the countertops your friends purchased!

-We are among a select few fabricators in town that are CNC fabricators (click here to learn about how we started).
+We are among a select few fabricators in town that are CNC fabricators.
 What this means is that we convert your surface shapes to digital files and use computer driven machinery to cut and polish the exact shape we have captured.

 CNC SEAMS – Many jobs require seams for safety of installation and because of slab size restrictions.
 One of the most pronounced differences a CNC machine makes is in the seams.
 Each side of the seam is treated by the CNC - removing all the surface chips from the saw and machining the stone so that when seamed together, the stone can virtually touch the adjacent stone, achieving a near-seamless product.
 We utilize a specialized 2-part adhesive with a phenomenal bonding strength for seams.
 The glue is non-porous and is color-matched to your countertop.
 Our installers also use specialized equipment with suction cups to level out the seam and ensure a truly uniform union at the seam.
 Ask us to show you some examples of seams in our showroom!